TokenCut: Segmenting Objects in Images and Videos with Self-supervised Transformer and Normalized Cut: Approach:

 \subsubsection{Edge Refinement}

-The graph cut provides coarse masks of objects due to the large size of transformer patches, which can be easily refined using standard edge refinement approaches.
-In detail, we leverage the off-the-shelf edge-aware post-processing techniques such as Bilateral Solver~\cite{barron2016fast} (BS), Conditional Random Field~\cite{krahenbuhl2011efficient} (CRF) on top of the obtained coarse mask in order to generate a fine grained mask.
+The graph cut algorithm provides coarse masks of object regions due to the large size of transformer patches.
+The boundaries of such masks can be easily refined using standard edge refinement technique.
+We have experimented with off-the-shelf edge-aware post-processing techniques such as Bilateral Solver~\cite{barron2016fast} (BS), Conditional Random Field~\cite{krahenbuhl2011efficient} (CRF) on top of the obtained coarse mask to generate more precise boundaries for the mask.
+We have found that CRF usually provides the best results.

-\paragraph*{Implementation details} For our experiments, we use the ViT-S/16 model~\cite{dosovitskiy2020image} trained with self-distillation loss (DINO)~\cite{caron2021emerging} to extract features of patches, if not explicitly mentioned.
-Following~\cite{simeoni2021localizing}, we employ the key features of the last layer as the input features $\feat$.
-Ablations on different features and ViT backbones are provided in Tab.~\ref{tab:backbone}.
-We set $\tau = 0.2$ for all image datasets and $\tau = 0.3$ for video datasets if not explicitly mentioned, the dependency on $\tau$ is provided in Section~\ref{sec:abl}.
-In terms of running time, our implementation takes approximately 0.32 seconds to detect a bounding box of a single image with resolution 480 $\times$ 480 on a single GPU QUADRO RTX 8000.

-To generate optical flow, we use two different approaches: RAFT~\cite{teed2020raft} and ARFlow~\cite{liu2020learning}.
-The first one is supervised and the second one is self-supervised.
-We extract the optical ﬂow at the original resolution of the image pairs, with the frame gaps n = 1 for DAVIS~\cite{perazzi2016benchmark} and SegTV2~\cite{li2013video} dataset and, for FBMS~\cite{ochs2013segmentation}, we use n = 3 to compensate small motion.
-Due to the limit of computational resources, we construct the video graph with maximum of 90 frames on the DAVIS dataset.
-For videos longer than 90 frames, we simply aggregate results using non-overlapping subgraphs with maximum video frames of 90.